 By Councillor Charles Jago

-At Tuesday night’s meeting of Canada Bay Council, Councillor Marian Parnaby moved a notice of motion entitled “Infrastructure needs in the future“.
+At Tuesday night’s meeting of Canada Bay Council (28 September 2021), Councillor Marian Parnaby moved a notice of motion entitled “Infrastructure needs in the future“.
 In my view, the basic idea of the motion was sound, but it lacked sufficient teeth to have any significant impact.
 It was a wide-ranging motion with little detail and vague recommendations which included writing a number of letters to government agencies, from whom I expect vague responses.
 Her motion also requested a a briefing from the NSW Department of Education on school numbers – that might be useful.

 I submitted some amendments which listed major problems with infrastructure across Canada Bay LGA, following on from the first three recommendations listed by Councillor Parnaby.
 My proposed amendments were: